Employee Time Tracking Compliance for Small Businesses

-Tracking employee hours isn’t just about running payroll—it’s about staying on the right side of the law.
+Tracking employee hours isn’t just about running payroll - it’s about staying on the right side of the law.
 If you’re a small business owner, you’re expected to follow the same wage and hour rules as the big guys, and slipping up can lead to fines, back pay, or even a lawsuit.

-The Fair Labor Standards Act (FLSA) lays out the federal rules for time tracking, overtime, and recordkeeping.
-But that’s just the beginning.
-Many states layer on their own requirements—like paid breaks, daily overtime, or stricter documentation.
+Many states layer on their own requirements like paid breaks, daily overtime, or stricter documentation.
 Keeping up with all of it can be a challenge, especially if you’re wearing multiple hats.

 This guide walks you through what you need to know to stay compliant, including: